-There is a beach in Cabo San Lucas that goes by many names – Playa Coral Negro, Playa Escondida, Cannery Beach, Playa El Balcon, and Old Peoples’ Beach, to name just a few – yet seems to be little known by any of them.
-Playa Coral Negro is the name I have heard most often, although Playa Escondida is perhaps more accurate: Hidden Beach.
+There is a beach in Cabo San Lucas that goes by many names – Playa Coral Negro, Cannery Beach, and Old Peoples’ Beach, to name just a few – yet seems to be little known by any of them.
+Playa Coral Negro is the name I have heard most often, although Playa Escondida, the name of neighboring sands in the collective group of so-called Cannery Beaches, is perhaps more accurate: Hidden Beach.
 Hidden in plain sight.

 I have never seen this beach mentioned in guidebooks or articles about Los Cabos, although it has more tradition than most, and is often thronged with people on weekends.
 The sandy stretch offers safe swimming and good snorkeling, enjoys a privileged location between the Cabo San Lucas Marina and Lover’s Beach, and looks out across the restaurants and resorts that line Playa El Medano.

 Why isn’t Playa Coral Negro better known, or written about in travel guides and round-ups of the best local beaches?
 Perhaps because it is the traditional Mexican beach–the one that hasn’t been given over to tourists.
 There aren’t a lot of white faces to be seen here, particularly on weekends, and the beach lacks the amenities associated with the more popular seaside tourist haunts.

 Every Sunday, Playa Coral Negro draws huge crowds of Choyeros (the name comes from the cholla cactus, and is used to describe natives of Baja Sur), with umbrella-shaded vendors selling food and drinks, and families sitting together near the shore.
 A wooden deck winds around the walls of the old cannery, and serves as a sort of makeshift pathway from the vendor carts to the rocks rimming the far side of the beach.